Skip to content

 The Block Editor: Hidden Capabilities

-The block editor is where most people spend their time, but few explore its full potential.
-Beyond basic text and image blocks, Squarespace offers specialty blocks that can replace many third-party tools.
+Beyond basic text and image blocks, Squarespace offers specialty blocks that can replace many third-party tools:

 Page-Level Settings Most People Miss

-Every page in Squarespace has settings that most users never open.
-Click the gear icon next to any page in the page panel to access them.
+Click the gear icon next to any page in the page panel.
+These settings are gold:

 Thumbnail image.
-This image appears when someone shares your page on social media.
+Controls what shows when someone shares your page on social media.
 Without a custom thumbnail, Squarespace uses the first image on the page, which may not be ideal.
-Set a specific image that looks good at social media dimensions.

 Mobile Optimization Without Code

 Squarespace is responsive by default, but the mobile version of your site often needs attention.
-Use the mobile preview in the editor (the phone icon) to see how each section looks on small screens.
+Use the mobile preview in the editor (the phone icon) to check each section.

 When You Do Need Code

-Squarespace's built-in options cover about 80 percent of what most sites need.
-For the remaining 20 percent, that is where tools like ours come in.
-Our Button Style Generator, Gradient Generator, and Animation Generator create CSS you can paste into the Custom CSS panel to achieve effects that are not possible with the visual editor alone.
+Squarespace's built-in options cover about 80% of what most sites need.
+For the remaining 20%, that is where tools like ours come in.
+Our generators create CSS you can paste into the Custom CSS panel to achieve effects that are not possible with the visual editor alone.